 3. How to make Changes/corrections in PAN

-If you want to make changes in the existing PAN such as change in name, date of birth etc, you can apply for it online.
-The procedure is almost the same as you apply for new PAN except in case of corrections in PAN, you also need to submit the documents to support the change required in PAN.
+If you want to make changes in the existing PAN, such as a change in name, date of birth etc., you can apply online.
+The procedure is almost the same as you use for new PAN, except in case of corrections in PAN, you also need to submit the documents to support the change required in PAN.

-Step 2: The charges for making changes in PAN is also Rs.
+Step 2: The charges for making changes in PAN are also Rs.
 93 (excluding GST) for Indian communication address and Rs.
-864 (excluding GST) for foreign communication address.
-Payment of application fee can be made through credit/debit card, demand draft or net-banking.
-On successful payment, acknowledgement will be displayed.
+864 (excluding GST) for foreign communication addresses.
+Payment of application fee can be made through credit/debit card, demand draft or net banking.
+On successful payment, an acknowledgement will be displayed.
 Save and print this acknowledgement number.

-Step 3: Documents to be sent to NSDLOnce the application and payment are accepted, the applicant is required to send the supporting documents through courier/post to NSDL.
-Only after the receipt of the documents, PAN application would be processed by NSDL.
+Step 3: Documents to be sent to NSDLOnce the application and payment are accepted, the applicant must send the supporting documents through courier/post to NSDL.
+Only after receiving the documents the PAN application would be processed by NSDL.
 Documents sent should support the changes applied for in PAN.
-Example, request for the change in applicant’s or father’s name will have to be supported with a document that will contain proof of change of name from old to new.
+For example, a request for the difference in the applicant’s or father’s name will have to be supported with a document that will contain proof of the change of name from old to new.
 The documents that shall be accepted as proof in this case are:a.
 For married ladiesChange of name on account of marriage – marriage certificate, marriage invitation card, publication of ‘name-change’ in the gazette, a certificate from a gazetted officer stating name change, copy of passport showing husband’s name.b.
 For individual applicants other than married ladiesPublication of ‘name-change’ in the gazette, a certificate from a gazetted officer stating name change.c.
-For companiesROC’s certificate for name change is required.
-ROC stands for Registrar of Companies, and they handle administration and regulation of Companies Act, 1956.d.
-For partnership firmsA copy of revised Partnership Deede.
-For other categories which are registered organizations (AOP/Trust/BOI/AJP etc.)The revised registration/deed/agreement.
+For companiesROC’s certificate for the name change is required.
+ROC stands for Registrar of Companies, and they handle the administration and regulation of the Companies Act, 1956.d.
+For partnership firmsA copy of the revised Partnership Deede.
+For other categories, registered organisations (AOP/Trust/BOI/AJP etc.)The revised registration/deed/agreement.

 This article describes the process to check application status.
 The following are the ways to check your PAN application status:

-- Call: You can track your PAN application status by calling TIN call centre on 020-27218080 and providing your 15-digit acknowledgement number of PAN application.
+- Call: You can track your PAN application status by calling the TIN call centre on 020-27218080 and providing your 15-digit acknowledgement number of the PAN application.

-- SMS service: SMS service: You can track the status of your PAN application by sending 15-digit acknowledgement number of PAN application to ‘57575’.
-You will receive an SMS with the current status after some time.
+- SMS service: SMS service: You can track the status of your PAN application by sending a 15-digit acknowledgement number of the PAN application to ‘57575’.
+You will receive an SMS with the current situation after some time.